-The diploma of Florida National University Bachelor of Science in Nursing Program will be presented to each student who successfully completes the prescribed course of study.
+Florida National University will grant each student who successfully completes the prescribed course of study in the Bachelor of Science in Nursing Program with a diploma.

 The student must achieve a minimum of 80% in each academic theory course and receive a "satisfactory" grade in each clinical area in order to be eligible for graduation.